aliznayem/RFM69-Library-AVR/README.md

 # RFM69-Library-AVR #
 Original library is written for arduino by https://github.com/LowPowerLab/RFM69.
-This library is C ported version for AVR microcontrollers.
+This is C ported version for AVR microcontrollers.

 ## I/O pin connections: ##